cjstoddard/Shadowdark-chargen/README.md

 Notes:

+I have added the Ranger class as it stands right now, but please be aware that the class is still in development and may change before it is offically published.
+I am aware there are other classes availble in the Cursed Scroll magazine.
+Unfortunately these classes are not open content, therefore I will not be adding them until that changes.

 This is a commandline, text program, there is no fancy Windows GUI.
 The program will ask if you want to save the character, if you say yes, it will save it as a text file.

 I am aware this is really bad code.
 I originally wrote this program back in the early 90's to roll up D&D characters.
 While I am capable of cleaning it up and making it into a decent program, I choose not to, I like the old school coding because it goes along with the old school feel of the Shadowdark RPG.